 (English translation provided for informational purposes.
 If the English and German versions allow different interpretations, the German version is legally binding.
-Note: In the text are used the German abbreviations for the roles.)
+Note: This text uses the German abbreviations for the roles defined in this policy.)

-Information Security Guideline of the University of Göttingen/ University of Göttingen Public Law Foundation
+Information Security Policy of the University of Göttingen/ University of Göttingen Public Law Foundation

-- Information Security Guideline / Informationssicherheitsrichtlinie (ISRL) -
+- Information Security Policy / Informationssicherheitsrichtlinie (ISRL) -